zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 5. Build & run the application.
 Open the HTML file in a web browser, and upload an image.
-The image should be presented to you on the following screen, and stored in *upload* directory.
+The image should be presented to you on the following screen.
+Also it will be stored in *upload* directory.

 ### A metadata store